dgucps/dgucps.github.io/team/index.md

 ---
 title: Team
 nav:
-  order: 3
+  order: 4
   tooltip: About our team
 ---

 # {% include icon.html icon="fa-solid fa-users" %}Team

-:bell:  We just opened our lab this year, and we look forward to creative and challenging students' applications.
+:bell: &nbsp; We just opened our lab this year, and we look forward to creative and challenging students' applications.

 {% include section.html %}